Nonprofit Bylaws Template, Free Download 2026

 Your organization is applying for grants from foundations or government agencies that require a copy of your current bylaws as part of the application, and your existing bylaws are incomplete or poorly drafted.

-You are converting an informal community group, church, or charitable initiative into a formal 501(c)(3) organization and need the foundational governance document required by your state's nonprofit corporation act.
+You are converting an informal community group, church, or charitable organization into a formal 501(c)(3) organization and need the foundational nonprofit corporation bylaws form required by your state's nonprofit corporation act.

 What Should a Nonprofit Bylaws Include?